Over the years a few tips have been picked up from seasoned girlfriends and a few more worked out along the way.

 + Long days.
-As part of our commitment to keeping things simple we don’t have a tv at home, but for times when Ol (and I) need a bit of down time, I keep a bunch of wooden puzzles on hand and also a jar of crayons for drawing and chalk for mincing about on the pavement outside our house.
-I’ve got a few good mates who are primary school teachers who tell me that kids are often over-stimulated these days and that it’s good for them to be bored – it breeds creativity and independence, so with this in mind I tend to skip the Chinese language lessons, Baby Einsteins and swimming lessons and just take him to the pool myself or to the park to kick a soccer ball, or for a two stop ride on the tram to the further away shopping strip village.
+As part of our commitment to keeping things simple we don’t have a tv at home, but for times when Ol (and I) need a bit of down time, I keep a bunch of wooden puzzles on hand and also a jar of crayons for drawing, and chalk for mincing about on the pavement outside our house.
+I have a few good friends who are primary school teachers who tell me that it’s good for children to be bored – it breeds creativity and independence, so with this in mind I tend to skip the Chinese language classes, Baby Einsteins and swimming lessons and just take Ol to the pool myself or to the park to kick a soccer ball, or for a two stop ride on the tram to the further away shopping village.
 Sometimes we walk to the library, or he gets up on his wooden step and helps me cook dinner in the afternoons.
 He’s at a Reggio Emilia childcare a couple of days a week so he gets a tonne of learning and socialisation there – much more than I could ever give him, so when he’s with me we keep things pretty simple.

-When your tot is going through the ‘pushing boundaries’ stage and you find that negotiating isn’t working, and that they’re getting more worked up – rather than raising your tone above theirs, keep yours low, stay calm and if the situation is still escalating walk away and take a breather.
-Often by leaving the room it diffuses the situation and you can wait for your toddler to come to you, at which point I always offer Ol a cuddle and an explanation to reiterate why we have to change his nappy/not eat nice-cream at 3 o’clock in the afternoon/can’t drive two hours to nanny’s house on a whim.
+When a tot is going through the ‘pushing boundaries’ stage and negotiating isn’t working so well, and they’re getting more worked up – I was taught that rather than raising a tone above theirs, keep yours low, stay calm and if the situation is still escalating walk away and take a breather.
+Often by leaving the room it diffuses the situation and one can wait for the toddler to come to them, at which point I always offer Ol a cuddle and an explanation to reiterate why we have to change his nappy/not eat nice-cream at 3 o’clock in the afternoon/can’t drive two hours to nanny’s house on a whim.

-Another piece of advice I was given was to give your tot the heads up about your plans rather than abruptly expecting them to immediately obey, for example warn them while they’re playing – in ten minutes we’re getting you in the bath kiddo.. in five minutes it’s bath time start packing up your toys…. ok come with me time to hop in the bath.
+Another sound piece of advice I was given was to give your tot the heads up about the plan rather than abruptly expecting them to immediately obey.
+For example warn them while they’re playing – in ten minutes we’re getting you in the bath kiddo.. in five minutes it’s bath time start packing up your toys…. ok come with me time to hop in the bath.
 Its amazing how giving your child the space and independence to accept the plan somewhat on their terms makes them that much more reasonable.

 Drawers – We have a dedicated toy drawer to keep toys put away so that we only ever have a few out on rotation.
-Having said that Ol’s toys are getting larger as he gets older (i.e. a wooden train set) so for all of the bits and pieces we keep those types of things in woven baskets.
-I picked up a bunch of straw, fair-trade baskets from Rigby’s in Barwon Heads to keep his room neat.
+Having said that Ol’s toys are getting larger as he gets older (nod to the large wooden train set) so for all of the bits and pieces we keep those types of things in woven baskets.
+I picked up a bunch of straw, fair-trade baskets from Rigby’s in Barwon Heads to keep his room soft and restful.

-Storage – We have an old wooden wine crate turned vertically beside Ol’s bed to keep all of his books in, plus the library books rest up against the crate so they’re all in one place when it’s time to swap them over.
+Storage – We have an old wooden wine crate turned vertically beside Ol’s bed to keep his books in, plus the library books rest up against the crate so they’re in one place when it’s time to swap them over.